seperot/SimpleReusableDialog/README.md

 This also works for the back button

 #### createDialogInstance
-Calls the dialog and shows it to the user, grabs any regisered buttons and checks if the dialog is cancelble or not then displays.
+Calls the dialog and shows it to the user, grabs any registered buttons and checks if the dialog is cancelable or not then displays.
 Has two fields

 title: The dialog title

 infoText: The dialog content

+topIcon: The icon at the top of the Dialog, set as null to remove from Dialog

 Be sure to add